 In 1999, Schaaf was joined by Monica Thorp as a Consultant Editor.
 From 2000-2003 the main staff consisted of Dr Kelley Wilder, Assistant Editor; Jeanette Fenyo, Administrative & Editorial Assistant; Graeme Cannon, Computing Officer; and Monica Thorp, Consultant Editor.
 This period signalled the accomplishment of the main AHRB-funded project.
 During 2003-2004, Dr Georgia Toutziari served as Assistant Editor & Project Administrator and Graeme Cannon continued as Computing Officer; valuable contributions were made by interns Niels Henriksen and Cristina Johnston.

 Other staff members of the project at various times included : Editorial Assistants:

 Jack Harvey, Stephen Robinson; Foreign Language Translators/Transcribers: Julie

 Barr, Marion Bernard, Mario Brandhorst, Sally Clark, Paolo Enea, Valerie Howes,

 Cristina Johnston, Marlene Malfin, Lesley Anne Rankin, Dr Mary Rigby;

 In 2006, the project was transferred to Knowledge Media Design, De Montfort University, where the code was revised by David Gerrard.
-It has since been maintained by Stephen Brown and Robb Ross.
+It is maintained by Professor Stephen Brown.